 Clairemont Optometry

-Keratoconus treatment
+Keratoconus treatment in San Diego

-Written by Dr. Bruce Nguyen OD
+Written by Dr. Bruce Nguyen, OD

-*Note: The story below is shared with our patient’s permission to raise awareness about the condition of keratoconus and the fact that keratoconus is significantly being misdiagnosed or underdiagnosed routinely.
+Note: This story is shared with our patient’s permission to raise awareness about keratoconus, a condition that is often misdiagnosed or overlooked.

 OUR TESTIMONIALS